systopia/de.systopia.gdprx/README.md

 # SYSTOPIA's GDPRX Extension

-This extension aims to be a toolkit to help you to comply with the GDPR.
+This extension aims to be a toolkit to help you comply with the GDPR.

 ## What does it do?